Hereditary cancer testing, made accessible

 Commitment to affordability

-Natera is pleased to be an in-network provider with most health plans, including Anthem, Cigna, and UnitedHealthcare.
+Natera is proud to be an in-network provider with most health plans, including Anthem, Cigna, and UnitedHealthcare.
 The cost of Empower varies according to the screening panel selected and your specific insurance coverage.
 For patients without adequate insurance coverage, Natera also offers self-pay pricing and compassionate care options.

 Family Testing Program